Dennis1111/encogPNNDemo/README.md

-download JFreeChart from http://www.jfree.org/jfreechart/ and include their paths (jfreechart and jcommon) also download abalone.data from https://archive.ics.uci.edu/ml/datasets/Abalone
+download JFreeChart from http://www.jfree.org/jfreechart/ and include their paths (jfreechart and jcommon) also download abalone.data from https://archive.ics.uci.edu/ml/datasets/Abalone iris.csv can be found in the encog core distribution

 Major Changes to the encog classes
 BasicPNN